 Dear FEPTO Colleagues,

 The RC Meeting is supported by FEPTO; therefore no participation fee is required.
-A zoom link will be send from the organizers before the meeting.
+Please check the FEPTO website for invitation, program and further details.

 In the past month the research Committee has focused on the publication of our ZPS Journal edition on Psychodrama Research: Empirical Research and Science (2020).
 Furthermore, the planning of the ZPS Journal with FEPTO contributions on theory, practice, training and research in psychodrama is on its way and will appear in 2021.
 In addition to our efforts concerning the publishing, we are preparing our forthcoming online FEPTO RC Meeting from 4th -7th of March 2021.
 The main theme is Connections in Disconnectedness.
 Actions Research in Psychodrama and Sociodrama.

 The Journal for Psychodrama and Sociometry (ZPS Supplement 1/ 2020, Springer) can be retrieved online and will be available in print at the beginning of 2021.
 Many thanks to all authors and to our co-editors Kate Kirk and Christian Stadler.